'Give me some of that money,' Trump tells Fed in speech on the economy

-President Donald Trump touted the country's economic progress in a speech on Tuesday, highlighting job growth and a robust manufacturing sector, while also blaming the Federal Reserve for stunting the nation's stock market successes.
+President Donald Trump touted the country's economic progress Tuesday, highlighting job growth and a robust manufacturing sector, while also blaming the Federal Reserve for stunting the nation's stock market successes.

-The Fed raised rates too quickly and was too slow to cut them, said Trump during remarks to the Economic Club of New York.
+The Fed raised rates too quickly and was too slow to cut them, said Trump in a speech to the Economic Club of New York.
 He also pushed for negative rates, noting that other countries "openly cut interest rates so that many are now actually getting paid when they pay off their loan," Trump said.
 “Give me some of that.
 Give me some of that money.
 I want some of that money.
 Our Federal Reserve doesn’t let us do it.”

-Trump will later participate in a roundtable and a fundraising reception for supporters, where he is widely expected to defer a decision on slapping tariffs on European cars for another six months, setting up a potential showdown between the U.S. and the European Union six months ahead of the 2020 election.
+Trump was scheduled after the speech to participate in a roundtable and a fundraising reception for supporters, where he is widely expected to defer a decision on slapping tariffs on European cars for another six months, setting up a potential showdown between the U.S. and the European Union six months before the 2020 election.

 Market observers expect him to touch on trade — both the auto tariffs as well as the ongoing trade war with China, a situation where last week’s promise of a truce has now been thrown into question.

-Jamie Cox, managing partner for Harris Financial Group, said investors have baked in the expectation of another deferral on the European car tariff decision.
+Jamie Cox, managing partner of the Harris Financial Group, said investors have baked in the expectation of another deferral on the European car tariff decision.
 “Markets are fine with the status quo.
 If the tariff situation stays where it is and doesn’t escalate, the market can handle it,” he said.

 The decision on auto tariffs has already been postponed for six months, and the issue has been casting a shadow over the economies of export-dependent companies such as Germany since May of last year, when the White House ordered a “232” investigation to determine if the U.S. could slap tariffs on European cars on the grounds that they pose a threat to national security.